Custom Form Controls

 <div *ngIf="controlDir && !controlDir.control.pristine &&!controlDir.control.valid" class="error">There was an error</div>

-There are two kinds of nested form components that Kara talks about.
+there are two kinds of nested form components that Kara talks about:

-Composite ControlValueAccessor Component (CCC)
+composite ControlValueAccessor component (CCC)

-This seems to me to be the best way to do nested forms: It gives the greatest amount of flexibility and reusability.
-The component works in the same way as a native input element, making it easier to compose complex forms out of them.
+this seems to me to be the best way to do nested forms: it gives the greatest amount of flexibility and reusability. the component works in the same way as a native input element, making it easier to compose complex forms out of them

-Whilst validation and error messages can be self-contained within the component, and we don't have to pass in the form control, it's important to implement the validate()
+whilst validation and error messages can be self-contained within the component, and we don't have to pass in the form control, it's important to implement the validate() method so that the component's valid status stays in sync with the containing form

-Let's now have a closer look at what we mean by a Sub Form Component.
+let's now have a closer look at what we mean by a sub-form component

-Supposing we have a form which contains a firstName field, and a group of fields that comprise the address.
-We might organise this as follows:
+supposing we have a form which contains a firstName field, and a group of fields that comprise the address. we might organise this as follows:

 <form #form="ngForm">